glaxx/tgLabStatus/README.md

 Just run it.

 ## Supported commands
 /help - lists all commands
 /status - prints the current status
+/version - print the version number